 What is Vehicle Fleet Management?

 Simply put, vehicle fleet management oversees the vehicles that perform functions for a company.
 It is a growing market that Global Market Insights projects to reach $45 billion by 2027.
-Recording performance data such as those listed below create an opportunity for analysis, including metrics for electric vehicles, and fleet operations optimisation.
+Recording performance data such as those listed below create an opportunity for analysis, including metrics for zero-emission vehicles, and fleet operations optimisation.
 It is essential to analyse data from various sources to identify issues, improve safety, reduce costs, and enhance overall efficiency:

 Fuel usage economy and fuel consumption